MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 + [Computing on a Hadoop Cluster](revoscaler-hadoop-functions.md)
 + [Computing on a Teradata Datawarehouse](revoscaler-teradata-functions.md)
 + [Computing on SQL Server](https://msdn.microsoft.com/en-us/library/mt652103.aspx)

+> [!Note]
+> Some function names begin with `rx` and others with `Rx`.
+The `Rx` function name prefix is used to distinguish the class constructors such as data sources and compute contexts.

 ## Data Analysis Functions
 <!--<br />